Udit-Gavasane/LanFlix/README.md

 ## Overview

-LANFlix is structured as a Java-based client-server system using JavaFX for its UI and Java's built-in HTTP server for network communication.
+LanFlix is structured as a Java-based client-server system using JavaFX for its UI and Java's built-in HTTP server for network communication.
 The server hosts and streams video files from a shared directory, while clients on the same LAN can browse and stream this content.
 This system eliminates the need for online services and allows users to retain full control over their media.

 ---